The DVA Digital Preamplifier is easily the best way to listen to digital media that AVA has ever produced — and is quite possibly the best anywhere.

 The DVA Digital Preamplifier's design is based around a famed AKM DAC IC.
 Each of the DAC IC's differential output signals passes through only one discrete class-A reconstruction stage in a way that retains all the benefits of differential digital-to-analog conversion with both differential and single-ended outpus.
 This gives you the purest signal no matter which output you use!

 Touchscreen and remote control operation.

 Everything you need.
 Pure and direct.

 USB compatibility has been tested on Windows, macOS, and Linux operating systems.
-Windows users will need to install a no-cost and freely available driver for 176.4k-192kHz PCM and DSD support.
-Note: Currently DSD 256 will not work with Apple operating systems.
+Currently, DSD 256 will not work with Apple operating systems.
+Windows users will need to install a no-cost and freely available driver for DSD and 176.4-192 kHz PCM support.

 Output: One set of stereo differential (i.e., "balanced) XLR and one set of stereo RCA outputs.